|

 Gold

-• Soybeans are trading lower this morning following yesterday’s rally where November soybeans broke but failed to close above the 100-day moving average.
+• Soybeans are lower this morning following changes in the Brazilian forecast and after Biden’s meeting with Chinese president Xi.
 Both soybean meal and oil are lower.

 Grain Market Insider is provided by Stewart-Peterson Inc., a publishing company.